sendgrid/docs/content/docs/for-developers/sending-email/personalizations.md

 </call-out>

-There are certain parameters that can be defined both at the "message level" and at the "personalizations" level.
+Some parameters can be defined both at the "message level" and at the "personalizations" level.

 For example, the subject, headers, custom arguments, and send_at parameters can all be defined globally or at the personalizations level.
 When SendGrid processes and validates your request, it first looks at the globally defined parameters.
 Then the personalizations you have specified are applied, overriding any duplicates already specified globally.